 Are you planning to enjoy some Halloween fun with your dog?
-Make sure it’s a treat for him by observing these Halloween costume safety tips.
+If you will be dressing up your dog, be sure this holiday is a treat for him by choosing a safe Halloween costume for dogs.
 Whether that fun means an afternoon of costumed photos, a pet parade, or an evening of trick or treating, it’s important to make sure your dog is safe and comfortable in his or her Halloween costume.

 Not all dogs appreciate or accept costumes.
 Our dogs will tolerate costumes for a few minutes but, in general, they don’t like to wear clothing (other than coats when it’s really cold) so we never keep them costumed longer than a few minutes for photos.